Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Variational Bayesian Chance Constrained Optimization

 and the bound is tight if and only if the optimizer $q^*(\cdot)$ is the `true' posterior distribution.
 Thus, an approximate posterior can be computed by maximizing the so-called {\it evidence lower bound} (ELBO) in the final expression above:

 Choosing the approximation to the posterior distribution from a class of `simple' distributions would facilitate in addressing the two critical problems associated with (BJCCP).
-Besides the tractability of the posterior distribution, for instance, using the results in~\cite{prekopa2003} and~\cite{Lagoa2005} the choice of a log-concave family of distributions as the approximating family could retain the convexity of the feasible set, if the constraint functions have certain structural regularity.
+Besides the tractability of the posterior distribution, for instance, using the results in~\cite{prekopa2003} and~\cite{Lagoa2005} the choice of a log-concave family of distributions as the approximating family could retain the convexity of the feasible set, if the constraint functions have certain structural regularity (see Proposition ~\ref{prop:2}).
+However, we would also like to note that choosing a variational family is an important question in using any VB method.
+Often, in machine learning applications, the variational family is chosen based on computational convenience~\cite{blei2017variational}.
+Providing a general recipe to choose a variational family is challenging and an area of active research.

-As Example~\ref{ex:Gaussian} shows, the VB approximation of the feasbility set could include infeasible points, in general.
+As Example~\ref{ex:Gaussian} shows, the VB approximation of the feasibility set could include infeasible points, in general.
 This raises the question of whether the VB approximation can be consistent (in some appropriate sense) when the sample size $n$ is large.
-In other words, is there a notion of `frequentist' consistency of the feasbility set, the optimal values and solutions?
+In other words, is there a notion of `frequentist' consistency of the feasibility set, the optimal values, and solutions?
 We address this question in the remainder of the paper.